X

 A Brief History of Our Relationship with Fat

 Before 1977, the American diet consisted largely of red meat and whole fat dairy products like full fat milk and butter.
-The problem, however, was that certain sects of the population (mostly older men) were dying from cardiovascular disease.
-In an effort to remedy this problem, the government issued dietary recommendations that included avoidance of fat, especially dairy fat.
-Unfortunately, a study from 2015 showed that there was a lack of sufficient evidence to support that removing fat from our diets would keep our hearts any healthier.
+The problem, however, was that certain sects of the population (mostly older men) were dying from cardiovascular disease(think high blood pressure, heart attack, and clotting issues).
+In an effort to remedy this problem, the government issued dietary recommendations that included avoidance of dietary fat, especially dairy fat.
+Unfortunately, a study from 2015 showed that there was a lack of sufficient evidence to support that removing fat from our diets would help our heart health.

-By the late 90s and early 2000s, the change in our diets was quantifiable in terms of the amount of dairy and fat we were not consuming compared to the lower fat products we were consuming, like skim milk and margarine.
+By the late 90s and early 2000s, the change in our diets was quantifiable in terms of the amount of dairy and fat we were not consuming compared to the lower fat products we were consuming, like plant-based and skim milks.
 At the same time, we began to see a rise of diseases, normally reserved for older populations, in our kids (who incidentally weren’t consuming full fat dairy).

-By the mid-2000s we saw a big push for more inclusion of omega-3 and omega-6 fatty acids in our diets.
+By the mid-2000s we saw a big push for more inclusion of the polyunsaturated fatsomega-3 and omega-6 fatty acids in our diets.
+The apparentbenefits of omegas took the stage — support for our immune system, anti-inflammatory effects, and the heart support we were looking for (evidenced by the American Heart Association’s encouragement to eat fish twice a week) .
 Because of dietary guidelines in the 70s, we just weren’t getting enough.

 The most important takeaway is that we now know for certain that not all fats (including some saturated fats) are bad for us.
-In fact, they may be essential to our health.
+In fact, they are essential to our health.

 What Are Omega-6 Fatty Acids?

 The essential omega-3 and omega-6 fatty acids were first discovered by a husband and wife team more than 90 years ago.
 Their discovery led to research that these fatty acids were essential to our bodies on a cellular level.
-Our cells use the omegas to help support functioning cells.
+The three main omega-3 fatty acids are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
+Our cells use this intake of omega-6 and omega-3 to help support functioning cells.

 What is C15:0?